Housel Ryan Sheldon Wildlife Sanctuary

 How does Housel Ryan Sheldon Wildlife Sanctuary spend its money?

 Housel Ryan Sheldon Wildlife Sanctuary directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Housel Ryan Sheldon Wildlife Sanctuary tax-deductible?